Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications

 \section{Acknowledgements}

-This research is supported by National Key R\&D Program of China (2021YFA1600404), and by NSFC-11991050, -11833008, -11991052, -11873048, and by the Key Research Program of Frontier Sciences, CAS, grant QYZDJ-SSW-SLH007.
-Y.- R.L. acknowledges financial support from the NSFC grant 11922304, from the China Manned Space Project though No. CMS-CSST-2021-A06, and from the Youth Innovation Promotion Association CAS.
+We thank the referee for instructive comments that significantly improved the manuscript.
+This research is supported by National Key R\&D Program of China (2021YFA1600404); by NSFC-11991050, -11833008, -11991052, -11873048, -12022301, -11991051, -11991054; by the Key Research Program of Frontier Sciences, CAS, grant QYZDJ-SSW-SLH007 and by the China Manned Space Project with no. CMS-CSST-2021-A06.
+Y.-R.L. acknowledges financial support from the NSFC grants 11922304 and 12273041, from the Youth Innovation Promotion Association CAS.

 Based on observations obtained with the Samuel Oschin Telescope 48-inch and the 60-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-2034437 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, Deutsches Elektronen-Synchrotron and Humboldt University, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, Trinity College Dublin, Lawrence Livermore National Laboratories, and IN2P3, France.
 Operations are conducted by COO, IPAC, and UW.